fgoujeon/maki/README.md

     struct off
     {
         /*
-        Whenever an FSM enters a state, it calls the on_entry() function of that state.
+        Whenever an SM enters a state, it calls the on_entry() function of that state.
 It tries to do so using the following statements, in that order, until it finds a valid one:
             state.on_entry(event);